Medicare has been mentioned a lot this election campaign but we’ve seen relatively few substantial policy announcements from the major parties.

 Stephen Duckett, Grade F

 To date, the election policies of both parties are most noteworthy for what is not there, rather than what is there.
-Neither side has mentioned the elephant in the room – the continuing COVID pandemic.
-Twice as many COVID deaths have occurred so far in 2022 (4,804) than in 2020 and 2021 combined (2,239).
+Neither side has mentioned the elephant in the room – the continuing COVID pandemic. have occurred so far in 2022 (4,804) than in 2020 and 2021 combined (2,239).
 More than 3,000 people are in hospital because of COVID.

-The signature Coalition health policy so far is part of its 'cost of living' theme – a reduction in the PBS co-payment by A$10 per script (though not for pensioners and concession card holders).
+The signature Coalition health policy so far is part of its 'cost of living' theme – a reduction in the PBS co-payment by (though not for pensioners and concession card holders).
 This is a major readjustment which will benefit many.
-But it may not lead to as much in savings as the headline reduction suggests, as the big price-discounting chains were already offering discounts and their scope to do so in the future will be reduced under the new co-payment threshold.
+But it may not lead to as much in savings as the headline reduction suggests, as the and their scope to do so in the future will be reduced under the new co-payment threshold.

 Rosemary Calder, Grade B